 Parking for the Bend Whitewater Park is available on public streets or at Miller’s Landing Park.

-2. Kricket's: Mid-energy, intermediate wave hole; variable pile, low angle.
+2. Kricket's: Mid-energy, intermediate wave hole; full width pile, moderate angle.
+Medium retention.

 3. Green Wave: Dynamic green shoulders with pile in center.

 4. Eddy's: High energy, low-angle wave hole.
 High/variable retention.

 -- Approximate flow at BWP: 1223, 66.5 degrees F